MathiasGruber/ReacherAgent-PyTorch/README.md

 Two separate versions of the Unity environment are provided:

 * The first version contains a single agent.
+The task is episodic, the agent must get an average score of +30 over 100 consecutive episodes for it to be considered solved.
 * The second version contains 20 identical agents, each with its own copy of the environment.
+The task is episodic, and an average score for the 20 agents is calculated after each episode.
+The environment is considered solved when the average (over 100 episodes) of those average scores is at least +30.

 The second version is useful for algorithms like PPO, A3C, and D4PG that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.